OSGConnect/connectbook/client-install-user.md

 You will also need pip, the Python package installation program.
 Very often it is part of the Python installation itself.

+	**Note**
+	We've seen some indication that if your system uses Python 2.6, it may be necessary to have installed the **pycrypto** module already.
+With Python 2.7 and up this dependency is handled automatically.

 Choose a directory to install Connect Client into.
 A reasonable choice is `~/software/connect`.
 Also choose a directory for the